While we may not agree on everything, one thing is certain – everyone loves pizza. So much so that we dedicate the entire month of … Keep Reading ››

 Personalized Technical Assistance and Consulting Services

-Call us!
-Last year we addressed 614 individual requests from business districts and provided 2,918.5 hours of assistance in areas including economic development, governance, membership, revenue and personnel.
+Last year we provided 2,300+ hours of assistance in areas including economic development, governance, membership, revenue and personnel.

-- Annual Check-Up™ and Benchmarking Success™– helps associations implement best practices and prioritize activities with easy-to-use templates
+- Annual Check-Up™ – helps associations implement best practices and prioritize activities with easy-to-use templates

 - Mentoring Connections – links business district leaders to discuss shared issues and best practices

 - Just Ask Joy – Venture Portland’s Executive Director answers your burning questions in her monthly advice column

 Stretch your reach and your marketing dollars with Venture Portland’s eblasts, social media and website.

 - Weekly Press Release – sent to our media list and our list of 2,800+ subscribers, highlights district events, promotions and businesses

 - Friday Email – a weekly letter from Venture Portland’s Executive Director and President with updates about Venture Portland activities and business district-related news

 - org – continually updated with district-related information including COVID and BIPOC resources, training videos, news, a business district map and more.